Taconic Central School

 An addition to the south side containing lockers for the gymnasium and technical education facilities was also added in 1962.

 The Taconic Hills Central School for K-12 students opened in September 1999 at a cost of $50 million.
 1 Designed by Rhinebeck Architecture & Planning of Rhinebeck, the 350,000 square-foot complex was designed for a capacity of 2,000 students.
-The facility groups K-2 and 3-6 grades in one wing with 7-8 and 9-12 in a separate wing with a community center in the center.
-The new building also includes a 1,000-seat performing arts center, two media centers, an aquatic and fitness center, and three gymnasiums.
+The facility groups K-2 and 3-6 grades in one wing with 7-8 and 9-12 in a separate wing with a community centre.
+The new building also includes a 1,000-seat performing arts centre, two media centres, an aquatic and fitness centre, and three gymnasiums.